IIIF/api/source/auth/2.0/index.md

 When a server receives an HTTP GET request for a Description Resource, and the user is not authorized to access it, and there are lower tiers available, the server _MUST_ issue a `302` (Found) HTTP status response to redirect to the Description Resource of a lower tier.
 Please note that the server _MUST_ return a 200 (OK) HTTP status response to an HTTP OPTIONS request, regardless of the user's access, as this is the required response for a successful CORS Preflight request.

 When there are no lower tiers and the user is not authorized to access the current Description Resource, the server _MUST_ issue a `401` (Unauthorized) response.
-The client _SHOULD_ present information about the Login and/or Clickthrough services included in the Description Resource to allow the user to attempt to authenticate.
+The client _SHOULD_ present information about the Access Service included in the Description Resource to allow the user to attempt to authenticate.

 Different tiers of access _MAY_ be published on different hosts, and/or use different image server identifiers.